indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * What is *polymorphism*?
 (Ability of a function to handle objects of many types)
 * What is *encapsulation* (Packing of data and functions into a single component)
 * What is *inversion of control*?
 (A design in which custom-written portions of a computer program receive the flow of control from a generic, reusable library)
+* What is tail recursion?
+(A tail call is a subroutine call performed as the final action of a procedure)

 ####[[⬆]](#toc) <a name='web'>WEB:</a>